TACC/Core-CMS/README.md

 #### Testing Core Styles Changes Locally

-If you need to test file changes with [Core-CMS] changes:
+If you need to test file changes with [Core CMS] changes:

 1. Clone [Core Styles].
 2. Allow live edit of node module via your [Core Styles] clone: